Zip Code Rapists

 Rating = 8

-I don't want to get ahead of myself, but I'm just drunk enough to say some things that are deep inside that I wouldn't say if I was completely sober because I'm not a fag, but it's amazing how normal human emotions can get mixed up into other people calling you a fag even if you've never wanted a guy's dick up your ass.
-I honestly haven't.
-If I was gay, I'd let you know and we could hang out.
-But let me get to my point: Years ago I worked at this college radio station entitled WXYC-Chapel Hill.
+Years ago I worked at this college radio station entitled WXYC-Chapel Hill.
 At this time, I was really enamored with The Cows and stuff, and this guy Jeff Robins brought in an album of prank phone calls that I thought were really funny.
 Then this band put out this single of really noisy, stupid covers of songs on Matador Records.
 That band was the Zip Code Rapists.
 In all honesty, I can't remember why I KNEW I had to go see the band perform at the Duke Coffeehouse in like 93, but I did.
 Maybe someone had told me that Gregg Turkington was both the guy who made the phone calls and the guy who yelled the songs on the record.
 I have no idea.
 All I know is that I got there and found a tall guy playing a guitar and a shorter guy wearing dark sunglasses and screaming at the top of his lungs into the microphone while jerking his body around confrontationally and yelling funny things at the audience.
 I loved it!

 So go forward several years to where I run a stupidass web site and I'm all into Neil Hamburger.
 I email his record label and who responds but Mr. Gregg Turkington?
 And we developed one of this "pen pal" things via email.
 And there was always this little part of me that was all like, "I hope I doesn't think I'm an obsessive fan," but the thing is -- I WAS.
 I was an obsessive fan of EVERYBODY I got into.
 The Cows' guitarist probably thought I was a nutjob, as did the bassist in CCR and the singer for DRI and all sorts and sundry of other semi-celebrities whose work as "ARTISTS" brought out this incredibly depressing sense of "fandom" in me, Mark Prindle.
 It's not like I'm a fame sucker.
 It's just that -- and I know you can vouch for me on this because you're a big music fan -- when I am astounded and blown away and made happy by somebody's work while listening to it at home, but then I end up meeting the Creator in PERSON, I feel like a lameass.
-(You should have seen me the two times I met Joey Ramone -- the second time, I said this to him -- "Thanks for saving rock and roll."
+(You should have seen me the two times I met Joey Ramone.
+The second time, I said this to him -- "Thanks for saving rock and roll."
 He was dying of cancer, though, and didn't respond.
 Interestingly, Gregg Turkington was with me at the time.
 SEE, EVERYTHING COMES BACK TO BITE YOU IN THE ASS).
 When I meet one of my preferred entertainers in person, I feel inferior, I feel like I want to hang out with them and learn as much about their creative process as I can and, worst of all, they're always GUYS so I probably look like I'm FAGGIN' it!
 And again, I'm not anti-homosexuality, but I AM anti-stalker, so I don't want to come across as one.
 Nevertheless, because I am obsessive by nature, I ALWAYS found myself sitting there going "Why didn't that Lemonheads guy email me back?
 And what about that Alice Donut guitarist?
 Do they think I'm a weirdo?
 I'm not a weirdo, am I?
 OH GOD, I'M A WEIRDO!!!!"
 This is why it's so much easier to be honest with somebody who is not at all a "celebrity."
-Like my friends Rich Bunnell and Christian Smith - I have NO problem saying to them, "I greatly admire you as a person, you constantly impress me with your sense of humor and intelligence, and thanks for being such a good friend."
+Like my friends Jim Laakso and Christian Smith - I have NO problem saying to them, "I greatly admire you as a person, you constantly impress me with your sense of humor and intelligence, and thanks for being such a good friend."
 But, even after a billion emails back and forth and appearances and thanks on each others' CDs and whatnot, I STILL don't feel comfortable saying something like that to Gregg Turkington.
 Because I didn't know him BEFORE he was an underground micro-semi-celebrity, see.
 So I feel like a fanboy ANYWAY, or rather I still fear that I come across that way!
 But then, I guess I AM a fanboy so maybe it's okay.
 My point is this: Gregg sent me a CDR of a rare Japan-only live cassette by his old duo the Zip Code Rapists and I'm giving it an 8.
 It's mostly cover tunes, but they have a knack for covering just incredibly great songs -- Black Flag's "Police Story" (which Gregg claims is from Cats), the classic spiritual "He's Got The Whole World In His Hands" (which somehow ends up with Gregg screaming "He's got the little baby Jesus FUCKIN' HIM UP HIS ASS!"), the Bee Gees' "I Started A Joke (Gregg loves the Bee Gees, and even reviewed them for this site, much to regular reader Roland Fratzl's chagrin!) and all kinds of crap.
 So the songs are already good, even though it's just a guy with a noisy guitar and a yelling, drunk man performing them.
 And then there's the stage patter, which ranges from the sublime and brilliant ("Can you do something about these lights please?
 They're shining on my vocal cords.") to the inane ("We're not playing another song until we get a hackysack on stage!") to the violent ("Turn off the lights so we can have our pickpockets roam the audience - before they kill you all") to the trivial ("If anyone in this room can name one song on the album Face Dances other than "You Better You Bet," you'll win a hundred dollars) to the just plain untrue ("We're a hip-hop band from the Bronx!").
 If I have any complaint, it's that Gregg relies a bit too much on obscenity (foreshadowing Tenacious D's biggest weakness), but a lot of people accuse me of doing the same thing, so how much can I complain without my pot meeting his kettle, as fellow record reviewer Brian Burks might say even though it doesn't make any sense.

 Reader Comments